2-min scorecardSee what your manual month-end close is actually costing you

 Software Tool

 BI tools are presentation layers for dashboards.
-Strategic CFOs don't need more dashboards, they need a governed Financial Intelligence Graph and AI financial analysts that can answer capital, margin, and segmentation questions.
-Go Fig is the layer underneath.
+Finance teams don't need more dashboards, they need their systems connected and reconciled into one governed model, with Celeste, an AI analyst, that can answer margin and segmentation questions.
+Go Fig builds that layer and loads it into the Excel you already use.
 BI tools can plug in on top if you want them.

 Go Fig Finance Dashboard